A non-local Poisson bracket for Coxeter--Toda lattices: Introduction

-Elementary Toda lattices belong to a broader family of integrable lattices, the so-called {\it Coxeter-Toda lattices}.
-The term Coxeter-Toda lattice for an arbitrary simple Lie group was first introduced in \cite{HKKR}.
-B\"acklund transformations among different Coxeter-Toda lattices were studied from the cluster algebra and weighted networks in an annulus perspective in \cite{GSV4}.
+In the study of magnetic monopoles a natural Poisson structure, called the {\it Atiyah--Hitchin bracket}, on the space of rational functions of fixed degree has been introduced in \cite{A-H}.
+Later, Faybusovich and Gekhtman \cite{FG2} noticed that the Atiyah--Hitchin bracket fits into a finite family of compatible Poisson brackets on the space of rational functions.
+The latter family along with the Moser map established the multi-Hamiltonian structure of the elementary Toda lattices.

-Coxeter-Toda lattices are commuting Hamiltonian flows, induced by Toda flows on $\GL_n$ which are generated by conjugation-invariant functions in $\GL_n$ with respect to the standard Poisson-Lie structure.
-Toda flows for an arbitrary standard semisimple Poisson-Lie group were studied in \cite{Resh}.
-The phase space of Coxeter-Toda lattices are quotient spaces $G^{u,v}/H$, where $G^{u,v}$ is a particular class of double Bruhat cells of $\GL_n$, named as {\it Coxeter double Bruhat cells}, and $H$ is the subgroup of diagonal matrices.

-Double Bruhat cells for any semisimple Lie group along with the concepts of {\it factorization parameters} and {\it twisted generalized minors} showed up in \cite{Fo-Ze} in the total positivity context.
-Their connections with the integrable systems context were explained in \cite{KoZ}.
+Elementary Toda lattices belong to a broader family of integrable lattices, the so-called {\it Coxeter--Toda lattices}.
+Toda flows on $\GL_n$ are commuting Hamiltonian flows generated by conjugation-invariant functions on $\GL_n$ with respect to the standard Poisson--Lie structure.
+Toda flows for an arbitrary standard semisimple Poisson--Lie group were studied in \cite{Resh}.
+A Coxeter--Toda lattice is an induced flow on $G^{u,v}/H$ from the restriction of a Toda flow to $G^{u,v}$, where $G^{u,v}$ is an instance of a particular class of double Bruhat cells of $\GL_n$, named as {\it Coxeter double Bruhat cell}, and $H$ is the subgroup of diagonal matrices.
+The term Coxeter--Toda lattice for an arbitrary simple Lie group was coined in \cite{HKKR}.
+Double Bruhat cells for any semisimple Lie group along with the concepts of {\it factorization parameters} and {\it twisted generalized minors} showed up in \cite{Fo-Ze} in the context of total positivity.
+Their connections with integrable systems were explained in \cite{KoZ}.

-In \cite{GSV4}, a special set of coordinates derived from the factorization parameters of Coxeter double Bruhat cells $G^{u,v}$ was used to describe Coxeter-Toda lattices.
+In \cite{GSV4}, Coxeter--Toda lattices and B\"acklund--Darboux transformations $\sigma_{u,v}^{u',v'}:G^{u,v}/H\to G^{u',v'}/H$ were described from the cluster algebra and the annular weighted networks perspective using a special set of coordinates derived from the factorization parameters of a Coxeter double Bruhat cell $G^{u,v}$.
 These coordinates can be restored from the Weyl function of generic elements of a Coxeter double Bruhat cell.
-Thus the Moser map for Coxeter-Toda lattices is invertible.
-Again, the Faybusovich-Gekhtman family can be used to establish the multi-Hamiltonian nature of the Coxeter-toda lattices.
-However, explicit formulas in the mentioned set of coordinates of $G^{u,v}/H$ corresponding to the Faybusovich-Gekthman Poisson brackets have not appeared.
+Thus the Moser map for Coxeter--Toda lattices is invertible.
+Once again, the Faybusovich--Gekhtman family can be used to establish the multi-Hamiltonian nature of the Coxeter--Toda lattices.

-The goal of this note is to present the non-local Poisson bracket on $G^{u,v}/H$, Theorem \ref{thm: rational epsilon}, which corresponds to an element of the family of Faybusovich-Gekhtman Poisson brackets, namely, the Atiyah-Hitchin bracket.